 Anchor text is the word or words that link to another page -- either on your website or on another website.
 Carefully select which keywords you want to link to other pages on your site, because search engines take that into consideration when ranking your page for certain keywords.

 It's also important to consider which pages you link to.
 Consider linking to pages that you want to rank well for that keyword.
 You could end up getting it to rank on Google's first page of results instead of its second page, and that ain't small potatoes.

 With mobile devices now accounting for nearly 2 out of every 3 minutes spent online, having a website that is responsive or designed for mobile has become more and more critical.
 In addition to making sure your website's visitors (including your blog's visitors) have the best experience possible, optimizing for mobile will score your website some SEO points.

 Back in 2015, Google made a change to its algorithm that now penalizes sites that aren't mobile optimized.
 This month (May 2016), Google rolled out their second version of the mobile-friendly algorithm update -- creating a sense of urgency for the folks that have yet to update their websites.
 To make sure your site is getting the maximum SEO benefit possible, check out this free guide: How to Make a Mobile-Friendly Website: SEO Tips for a Post-"Mobilegeddon" World.

 Step 9: Pick a catchy title.

-We have a simple formula for writing catchy titles that will grab the attention of your reader.
+Last but not least, it's time to spruce up that working title of yours.
+Luckily, we have a simple formula for writing catchy titles that will grab the attention of your reader.
 Here's what to consider:

 - Start with your working title.